-If you selected the Enable SSL option, there are additional steps to enable SSL communication between the LDAP server and Address Manager.
-For a full description of the necessary steps and commands, refer to your LDAP documentation on copying and importing certificates.
-This topic provides the high-level steps you must perform.
+If you selected the Enable SSL option, you must perform additional steps to enable SSL communication between the LDAP server and Address Manager.
+For more details on specific steps and commands, see your LDAP documentation on copying and importing certificates.

 To enable SSL communication: